-- To send the messages, click on the Send as mail button. - This creates a new email message in the default mail program and copies over the error text. - To copy the messages to the clipboard, open the context menu for the Send as mail button and click on Copy to clipboard. - To record the steps taken that gave the error, start the Windows Steps Recorder. - Open the context menu for the Send as mail button and click on Create problem report. - Confirm the security prompt with OK.
+- To send the messages, click on the Send as mail button.

+This greates a new amail message in the default mail program and server. - This creates a new email message in the default mail program and copies over the error text. - To copy the messages to the clipboard, open the context menu for the Send as mail button and click on Copy to clipboard. - To record the steps taken that gave the error, start the Windows Steps Recorder. - Open the context menu for the Send as mail button and click on Create problem report. - Confirm the security prompt with OK.